A Policy Gradient Framework for Stochastic Optimal Control Problems with Global Convergence Guarantee: Examples

 The HJB equation becomes

 which is semilinear.
 We define a second control (implicitly) through

 The the HJ equation corresponding to this control is

 According to standard results in semi-linear parabolic PDE (see \cite{taylor2012partial} Chapter 15 for example), we have unique solutions $V^*$ and $\widetilde{V}$ to \eqref{eq:HJB_eg} and \eqref{eq:HJ_eg} respectively (if $T$ is not too large).
-Note that $\widetilde{u}$ is at a local but not global optimal almost everywhere and $\widetilde{V}$ is the value function for $\widetilde{u}$.
-Therefore, if our policy gradient algorithm reaches $\widetilde{u}$, it becomes static at this local solution.
+Note that $\widetilde{u}(t,x)$ is a local but not global maximum for the map $u \mapsto G(t,x,u,-\widetilde{V}_x,-\widetilde{V}_{xx})$ almost everywhere and $\widetilde{V}$ is the value function for $\widetilde{u}$.
+Therefore, if our policy gradient algorithm reaches $\widetilde{u}$, it becomes static at this suboptimal solution.
 This example demonstrate the necessity of the concavity assumption of the generalized Hamiltonian $G$ in $u$.